kintsugitwow/AutoMarker/README.md

 * Informs you of Jed Runewatcher being present in Blackrock Spire

 ___
 * Made by and for Weird Vibes of Turtle Wow
+* Adjusted for &lt;Moments&gt;.